top of page

 • Project proposals submitted by non-profit entities must include (1) a copy of a verification letter from the IRS confirming 501(c)(3) status and (2) a letter indicating that the organization agrees to our requirement that grant funding will not be used for additional costs or overhead.
 Both documents must be attached to the grant application.

 • Whenever possible, the applicant should leverage the impact of funded projects or activities through collaboration with other organizations or individuals who share common objectives.
+The MBRWF will consider co-sponsoring funding efforts with other organizations that share common objectives.

 • The MBRWF will not fund the endowment of 501(c)(3) non-profit organizations or programs related to Political Actions Committees (PACs) or political campaigns.

-Evaluation Criteria for grant applications
+Evaluation Criteria for Grant Applications:

-Proposals that meet the criteria below in a clear, specific and demonstrable manner will be favored.
+Proposals that meet the criteria below in a clear, specific and demonstrable manner will be favored:

 • The project has the capability to produce measurable results, based on achieving the project goals and objectives.